derekkraan/horde/guides/libcluster.md

 ## Dynamic Cluster Membership

-If you will be adding and removing nodes from your cluster constantly, and don't want to repackage your application every time you do this, then you will need to perform a couple of extra steps.
+If you will be adding and removing nodes from your cluster constantly, and don't want to repackage your application every time you do this, then you will need to perform a couple of extra steps (assuming your needs cannot be met by the [`:auto` setting](#automatic-cluster-membership)).

 In this scenario, you will need to implement a [module-based Supervisor](https://hexdocs.pm/horde/Horde.DynamicSupervisor.html#module-module-based-supervisor)